 The Injection Site

-Summary: Are B12 Injections Painful?
+So, Are B12 Injections Painful?

 - Dissolve the B12 in saline rather than water.
 This way, the body won’t have to equalize the salinity to match its own levels, causing a sting of pain.